 Reflect on your Success

-Here you simply want to focus on how successful you were in achieving your goals according to your success metrics and the actual outcome.
+Here you want to focus on how successful you were in achieving your goals according to your success metrics and the actual outcome.

 What you Learned